Notes on the Geography of Peru: Ollantaytambo

 We're crossing over the top of the terraces to follow that path winding around the corner, where we'll bump into another terrace set.

 Here it is, along with the natural, unterraced slope.
-It's fashionable to mock the French for attempting at Versailles to improve on nature; shall we do the same here?
-Ah, I forgot: of course not.
+It's fashionable to mock the French for attempting at Versailles (and with geometrical gardens in general) to improve on nature; why are the Inca immune from such criticism?

 We're up top of this second set of terraces and looking down not only a staircase but an irrigation channel.